St Joseph's School - A Catholic Voluntary Academy

 • Every child is given the opportunity to express their art in various ways using their knowledge through teaching.
 Key vocabulary is reinforced and becomes familiar to our children as they progress through school.

-• Each child has their own art book.
-We give the child ownership of their art book in order to foster their sense of individuality and creativity.
-Children use their art books to make their initial sketches and ideas as well as developing different art skills.
+• Each child records Art in their topic books.
+We give the children ownership of their art book in order to foster their sense of individuality and creativity.

 • Taking part in in-depth class discussion, the pupils can explore how their art can share their mutual understanding with famous art from around the world and use key vocabulary to discuss artworks including their own art creations.

-• Our pupils share their opinions, in effect becoming art critics and through informed discussions and observations talk about what will improve their own practical work.
+• Our pupils share their opinions, in effect becoming art critics and through informed discussions and observations, talking about what will improve their own practical work.

 • Cross-curricular links allow all our children to deepen their understanding across the curriculum, including the use of technology, in addition to the artworks from year group specific historical, geographical and scientific contexts.